See what’s happening at Textile & Apparel Circularity Week

 Session to be run by drip by drip, abstract coming soon.

-Wednesday 11th November Infrastructure - finance, funding, compliance and mobilisation
+Thursday 12th November Infrastructure - finance, funding, compliance and mobilisation

 Building the financial, regulatory and ecosystem infrastructure required to make circularity commercially viable at scale